Ste. Anne

 Ste.
 Anne, or Sainte-Anne-des-Chênes, is a town in Manitoba, Canada, located about 42 km southeast of Winnipeg.
-The population was 2,114 in 2016, 1,524 in 2011, and 1,513 in 2011.
+The population was 2,891 in 2021, 2,114 in 2016, and 1,524 in 2011.
 It is known for being located on the Seine River and at the heart of the Old Dawson Trail.
 The town is surrounded by the Rural Municipality of Ste.
 Anne.

+Etymology

+Originally known as "La Pointe-des-Chênes", which roughly translates to "The Point of the Oak Trees".
+The name of Sainte Anne comes from Saint Anne, the grandmother of Jesus and a common name for French communities around the world.
+With the parish located on Dawson Trail, Saint Anne is the patron saint of travelers and good travel.
+The oaks refer to the bur oaks found along the Seine River in the community.

 History

-Originally known as "La Pointe-des-Chênes", which roughly translates to "The Point of the Oak Trees", Ste.
+Ste.
 Anne was the first parish established in the area, dating back to 1856, when the territory was a part of Rupert's Land.
 The early settlers, French-speaking Habitants from Canada East, arrived looking for farmland.
 The first 198 families in the community busied themselves with their first major industry, supplying lumber for the construction of the St. Boniface Cathedral.
 The Hudson's Bay Company also had a strong presence in the community in the 1800s.
 Ste.
 Anne served as a stopover for weary travelers on their journey to Winnipeg, along the famed Dawson Trail.

 In June 1959, Ste.
 Anne experienced the worst flood in its history.
 Water rose at a rate visible by eye, and the Ste.
 Anne Hospital was evacuated.
 In 1960, the Seine River diversion project was completed to prevent future floods.